micmelesse/cublasgemm-benchmark/README.md

 A simple and repeatable benchmark for validating the GPU performance based on cublas matrix multiplication.

+Edit:
+Compile with: make
+Run the generated GEMM executables.

 ## How to run

 Make sure your CUDA tool kit is setup (Your `nvcc` is on `$PATH`, shared libraries on `$LD_LIBRARY_PATH`, headers on `$CPATH`).
 Then execute the following command to start the test: